 She believes in buildings that are not only sustainable in terms of energy bills and materials used, but also flexible enough to stand the test of time.

-Clare’s specialism would be a combination of vernacular architecture (understanding how and why people built before architects) and eco-design.
-She regularly attend Passivhaus lectures and has completed one almost Passivhaus (the client was not keen on going the whole hog).
+Clare’s specialism is a combination of vernacular architecture (understanding how and why people built before architects) and eco-design.
+She regularly attends Passivhaus lectures and has completed one almost Passivhaus (the client was not keen on going the whole hog).
 She is a bit of a nerd on the technical detail and holistic design required to achieve Passivhaus or indeed a good quality eco-home and understands very well all of the potential pitfalls and cost implications.
 She has many years of experience dealing with rural planning applications.
-In the 7 years since Clare Nash Architecture Ltd was founded, we have only had two refusals out of 55 planning applications.

 Listed Barn Conversion